petsc/petsc/doc/manual/ksp.rst

    \end{array} \right).

-For notational simplicity define :math:`\text{ksp}(A,Ap)` to mean approximately solving a linear system using ``KSP`` with operator :math:`A` and preconditioner built from matrix :math:`Ap`.
+For notational simplicity define :math:`\text{ksp}(A,Ap)` to mean approximately solving a linear system using ``KSP`` with the operator :math:`A` and preconditioner built from matrix :math:`Ap`.

-For matrices defined with any number of blocks there are three “block” algorithms available: block Jacobi,
+For matrices defined with any number of blocks, there are three “block” algorithms available: block Jacobi,

 .. math::